THE HISTORY OF DOLLS

 The making of dolls - painting from Angelo Courten, end of the 19th century

-Their purpose is to this day still quite unclear.
-Depending on the culture and civilization it is supposed that they were either used as children’s toys or as symbols for rituals.
+Their purpose seems to have been different according to the culture and civilization.
+It is supposed that they were either used as children’s toys or as symbols for rituals.
 Some were even believed to hold magical powers.

 For example Greek brides would offer their dolls to the Gods before getting married.
-Ancient Japanese dolls were used for protection and religious ceremonies.
-Thus Kintarō dolls were a gift made to children during a specific day of the Tango no Sekky Holiday set aside the celebrate the joy of childhood and honour infants.
+Ancient Japanese dolls were used during religious ceremonies and considered as a source of protection.

 African dolls were used as a mean of education and entertainment.
-Some like the vaudoo dolls were attributed super natural powers.
+Some like the Voodoo dolls were attributed super natural powers.

-The frontier between dolls as a toy and ritual symbols is often hard to trace.
+The border between dolls as a toy and ritual symbols is often hard to trace.

-During the Middle Ages little is known of doll usage.
-Mainly made of rags, they did not resist the trial of time.
-It is in the 16th century that a real doll production started to emerge.
-In Paris they were produced by the “bimbelotiers” and sold upon fairs.
+During the Middle Ages, little is known of doll usage.
+Mainly made of rags by mothers at home, they did not resist the trial of time.
+It is only in the 16th century that a proper doll production business started to emerge.
+In Paris, the craftsmen making and selling dolls upon fairs were named “bimbelotiers”.

-During the 17th century French dolls were made of woods and paper mâché whereas England, slightly ahead was already using wax.
-During the 18th century, dolls met a big success and innovation in the production process continued.
+During the 17th century, French dolls were made of wood and paper mâché (mashed paper and sometimes bits of textile all bound together with an adhesive such as glue or starch).
+England, slightly ahead, was already using wax.
+In the 18th century, dolls met a big success and innovation in the production process continued.

-During the first half of the 19th century doll heads were made of fragile porcelain from China.
-They were then replaced by bisque dolls made of biscuit porcelain giving a realistic skin like shade to the heads.
+During the first half of the 19th century, doll heads were made of very delicate china, beautiful but very easily breakable.
+Later on, biscuit porcelain also know as bisque was used to give them a human skin like shade.
 Very popular in Europe and in particular in France and Germany, these antique dolls are deeply sought after by collectors.

-Until 1869 dolls bodies were made of sewn fabric and filled with bran.
-The discovery of celluloid was a real revolution, much cheaper and less fragile than porcelain, it was well suited to children.
-Since 1945 most dolls are now made of plastic or synthetic materials.
+Until 1869, dolls bodies were made of sewn fabric and filled with bran.
+The invention of celluloid was a real revolution, much cheaper and less fragile than porcelain, it was well suited to children.
+Since 1945, most dolls are now made of plastic or synthetic materials.

 Until the 19th century dolls imitated adults more than babies and were mainly women.
 The company Jumeau were among the first to create new born dolls and even received medals at the universal exhibitions during the Second Empire.

-When looking back at the history of dolls, one must also mention fashion dolls which appeared in the 16th century.
-Designed for adults they were sent to the royal courts of Europe to present the latest fashion trends.
+The history of dolls would not be complete without mentioning fashion dolls which appeared in the 16th century.
+Designed for adults, they were sent to the royal courts of Europe to present the latest fashion trends.
 Philippe IV sent a doll with a full wardrobe to his daughter Isabelle, future queen of England as a gift.
 Henri IV did the same for his wife Marie de Médicis to allow her to become familiar with French fashion.

-Among the most famous fashion dolls were of course the Parisian dolls.
-Ambassadors of French style and elegance, they were dressed by the most famous fashion houses.
-Entire trousseaux were made with stunning realism.
+Among the most exquisite fashion dolls were of course the Parisian dolls.
+Ambassadors of French style and elegance, they were dressed by the most famous fashion houses of the time.
+Entire wardrobes were made with stunning realism.
 Miniature pearl earrings, velvet purses, delicate shoes and even corsets were created for dolls.
 Their luxurious wardrobes could be reproduced thanks to patterns sold in specific magazines.

 To this day, dolls continue to delight us.
 Kept for their beauty, historical heritage, financial value or by nostalgia, the number of adult doll collectors is thriving.